 I met up with Arcesio, a good friend of mine I met back in Hungary who happens to be a real estate agent in Bogota.
 He specializes in commercial real estate, but has helped investors with residential and turnkey projects as well.

-I’ve seen worse investments than buying below $2,000 per m2 and obtaining net, net yields of 3%-4% in the center of a growing capital city of 10 million people.
+I’ve seen worse investments than buying below $2,500 per m2 and obtaining net, net yields of 3%-4% in the good neighbourhoods of a growing capital city of 10 million people.
 It’s an option for patient, long-term investors.
-Personally, I see better places to deploy my capital for now.

 Finally, from a lifestyle point of view, some people prefer Bogota to Medellin because it is bigger, more business happens there, and because there are better flight connections.
 I understand.
 Personally, I still prefer Medellin’s combination of weather, cheaper real estate, outdoors activities, and fun lifestyle.